algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-gpu/README.md

 1. Click the **"Plus"** icon at the top right of the navbar
 2. Let's go through the form together to create our algorithm
 3. Click on the purple "Create Algorithm"
-4. Give it a name, pick "Python 3", and be sure to select "Advanced GPU" (all other settings are optional)
+4. Give it a name, pick "Python3.x Beta" which will reveal package sets and choose "Python 3.6 + Tensorflow GPU 1.12".

 Now that you have created your algorithm, you'll get a modal with information about using the CLI and Git.
 Every algorithm has a Git repo behind it so you can experiment with different I/O in development mode by calling the hash version.